zorael/kameloso/README.md

 ### Windows

+#### OpenSSL

+The dependency we use to create secure connections in turn requires [**OpenSSL**](https://www.openssl.org) to be installed.
+It is *the* standard library for such on every major platform -- except for Windows, which has its own solution in the form of Windows Secure Channel.

-The bot uses [**OpenSSL**](https://www.openssl.org) to establish secure connections.
-It is the de facto standard library for such in the Posix sphere (Linux, macOS, ...), but not so on Windows.
-If you run into errors about missing SSL libraries when attempting to connect on Windows, pass the `--get-openssl` flag to download and launch the installer for [**OpenSSL for Windows v3.2.\* _Light_**](https://slproweb.com/products/Win32OpenSSL.html).
+Run the program with the `--get-openssl` flag to download and launch the installer for [**OpenSSL for Windows v3.2.\* _(Light)_**](https://slproweb.com/products/Win32OpenSSL.html).
 When asked, make sure to opt to *install to Windows system directories*.

+#### Certificate authority bundle

+Said dependency does not have the ability to retrieve certificates from Windows' own certificate storage, so in addition to the system-wide installation of **OpenSSL**, you will also need a *certificate authority bundle* file.
+Pass `--get-cacert` on the command line and the program will download a copy of [`cacert.pem`](https://curl.se/ca/cacert.pem), as extracted from Mozilla Firefox [by the **curl** project](https://curl.se/docs/caextract.html), and save it next to your configuration file.

+> You can pass both `--get-openssl` and `--get-cacert` at the same time for a one-time setup.

 ### YouTube song request playlist integration errors